klahrich/chiefhustler/content/posts/why-write.md

 The movie is a kind of complicated metaphor about the invisible power of the ego.
 I didn't understand it all.
 But while it wasn't a commercial success, there were some interesting ideas.

 One of the main ideas, if not the main one, is that ultimately the only opponent you have is - you guessed it: yourself.
 Yet that is not exactly precise either.
-Rather, the ennemy is something hiding _within_ yourself: that thing we call the ego.
+Rather, the enemy is something hiding _within_ yourself: that thing we call the ego.

 Enough with the movie.
 The point I'm trying to make is this: I believe my ego to be the most powerful driver behind my choices and decisions, as it is for every other human being.